AviatrixSystems/avxlabs-docs/ace_ops/docs/lab7.md

 New intra-rule
 ```

-- The ping will work this time thanks to this new fresh intra-rule!
+- The ping will succeed this time thanks to the newly created intra-rule that permits it.

 ```{figure} images/lab8-icmprulebu1ok.png
 ---